carlotacb/MyPersonalAssistant/README.md

 This is the list of functionalities asked in the specification:

 #### Ask for the current weather
+Working as expected.

 #### Ask for tomorrow’s weather forecast
+Working as expected.

 #### Ask for the weather for the following days
+Working as expected.

 #### Ask for the weather in a certain location
+Working as expected.

 #### Ask for the location
+It says correctly the current location, checking the preferences file but there is no shown map.

 #### Changing the default location to a certain city
-It correcly changes the preferences file but
+It correcly changes the preferences file but there is no shown map.

 #### Check the default location
-It correcly says where you are (it check it at the preferences file) but there is no shown map
+It correcly says where you are (it check it at the preferences file) but there is no shown map.

+#### Check the list of events for today
+Not implemented.

+#### Check the list of events for tomorrow
+Not implemented.

+#### Set up an event for today
+Not implemented.

 ## Possible questions for the assistant